(Effective from 25 November 2021)

 a.
 The encouragement of skiing & boarding in all its forms especially among juniors.

 b.
-Affiliation with incorporated associations representing skiers & boarders and the sport of skiing & boarders at national and/or local level and with any other body having objects in whole or in part similar to or in furtherance of the objects of this club.
+Affiliation with incorporated associations representing skiers & boarders and the sport of skiing & boarding at national and/or local level and with any other body having objects in whole or in part similar to or in furtherance of the objects of this club.

 d.
-To lease, hire or purchase any real or personal property for the purposes of the club and if necessary borrow money and as security give a charge over the Club's assets.
+To lease, hire or purchase any real or personal property for the purposes of the club and if necessary, borrow money and as security give a charge over the Club's assets.

 e.
 To carry out intentions that are conducive to the Club's endeavours to facilitate the enjoyment of the outdoors.